amplitude/amplitude-docs/content/collections/audiences/predictions.md

 * Are in the B2B space, or
 * Lack a marketing team

-When you’re ready to get to work with predictive cohorts, be sure to read our Help Center articles on [building predictions](/cdp/audiences/predictions-build) and [using your predictions in campaigns](/cdp/audiences/predictions-use) first.
+When you’re ready to get to work with predictive cohorts, be sure to read our articles on [building predictions](/cdp/audiences/predictions-build) and [using your predictions in campaigns](/cdp/audiences/predictions-use) first.
 Or have a look at the section below, which describes the process by which Amplitude Audiences builds predictions and how they work.

 ## How predictions work